Gold with character – about alloys, color and carats

 I myself learned to work with gold for the first time in the third year at the Schoonhoven Technical School.
 I remember the first time we really got to work with gold – incredibly exciting and magical at the same time.
 And yes, that was in 14 carats.
 So maybe it’s a bit of an acquired taste.

-In my collection, 14 karat is the standard – it fits well with the way I work, with the structures I apply, as well as with the colors of the gemstones I use.
-And it is the alloy that I have been working with since Vakschool and that is simply the most in demand in the Netherlands.
-But that does not mean that I never work with 18 carats.
+In my collection, 14 karat is the standard – it fits well with the way I work, the textures I apply as well as the colors of the gemstones I use.
+And it is the gold alloy that I have been working with since Vakschool, and which is simply the most in demand in the Netherlands.

+But that doesn’t mean I never work with 18 carats.
 On the contrary.
 18 karat has a beautiful deep yellow color and feels just a bit richer.
 Even in rose or white gold, the tone is just a bit more intense than with 14kt.
 I did make jewelry in 18 karat in the past and still like to do it on commission.
 Maybe I should just do it again more often – because honestly, it is and remains a beautiful alloy.

 Let me add: whatever carat you choose – a piece of jewelry remains something special.
 Something that, just like a beautiful leather bag or fine shoes, is not meant for every occasion.
 Jewelry can be worn, absolutely, but it is best if it is treated with love.